okayquint/Custom-Dialogue-Box-Gui/README.md

 - The ScreenGui should be a child of "ReplicatedStorage".

 There are no other parameters, assuming that you did everything correctly.
 Forward any questions to my Twitter dms: [@M7TTHOOPER](https://twitter.com/M7TTHOOPER)

-Please remember to credit me somewhere in your game -- either as a "contributor" or a "helper" is fine.
+Oh, and **please remember to credit me somewhere in your game -- either as a "contributor" or a "helper" is fine.**

 Enjoy!
 Have fun! :)